cheapjack/my-first-pcb/README.md

 Technical practices and components have hugely dense networks of such *traces*, the *work*, *care* and history packed inside them.

-Who made and designed them, where and at what 'cost' where they made becomes relevant when we want to make ethically, with care and with love for the technology we use and depend on.
+Who made and designed them, where and at what 'cost' were they made becomes relevant when we want to make ethically, with care and with love for the technology we use and depend on.

 Things like Energy toxicity is vital in writing new histories and new traces into the stuff we make and maintain.